justin13888/The3DPrintingGuide/pages/buildingprinters/anatomy/overview.md

 These are small, usually inexpensive switches that are closed when an axis moves to the end.
 They are most commonly used during homing.

-### Leadscrews or Threaded Rods
+### Lead Screws or Threaded Rods

 These are usually used on a cartesian printer's Z axis although other axes can use it as well.
-Leadscrews are usually very difficult to machine and is somewhat untrue.
-Therefore, it is usually best to avoid over-constraining leadscrews such as adding a fixed bearing around multiple ends of a leadscrew.
+Lead screws are usually very difficult to machine and is somewhat untrue.
+Therefore, it is usually best to avoid over-constraining lead screws such as adding a fixed bearing around multiple ends of a lead screw.

 ### Belts